ciainis/checkin-app/README.md

 ## Installation

 You can clone this repository or download it as a .zip file.

-To install the project dependencies, use the command `npm install`.
-To run the project locally, use the command `npm run dev`.
-The app will be available at `localhost:1234`.
+- `npm install`: install the project dependencies, use the command To run the project locally, use the command
+- `npm run dev`: run the project locally
+- `npm run build`: creates an app production build
+- `npm run test`: run tests

 ## Environment